 Today, by the age of 16, many teenagers are now getting their Driver’s License.
 For them, this is the highest level of freedom they can have and with this freedom comes a lot of dangers.
 Around the world, it has been noted that teenage drivers are responsible for a large chunk of car accidents.
-This is very saddening news which begs to question the level of driver’s education these teenagers have.

-is not a simple task, therefore, mastery and full understanding of the skill is required.
+Learning to drive is not a simple task, therefore, mastery and full understanding of the skill is required.
 There are different road rules and circumstances that everyone needs to be conversant with to ensure that they’re able to take the necessary actions at the right time.
 In this article, we will be analyzing the nature of driver’s education to determine if it’s really worth it or not.

-The Nature of Driver’s Education
+The Nature of Driver Education Courses